Charlie Nunn (Duke University), Director

 Julie Horvath (NC Museum of Natural Sciences, jointly appointed at NC Central University), Associate Director

 Dr. Julie Horvath is a comparative evolutionary genomicist interested in the evolutionary forces that have shaped primate genomes and that cause human disease.
 She is a founding member of the Duke University Primate Genomics Initiative, a joint partnership between the Department of Ev.
 Anth. at Duke University and the Institute for Genome Sciences & Policy.
 She is now the Director of the Genomics & Microbiology Research Laboratory in the Nature Research Center, NC Museum of Natural Sciences, and is jointly appointed as Research Associate Professor in the Biology Department at NC Central University.

 Corbin Jones (University of North Carolina), Associate Director

-Dr. Corbin Jones is an Associate Professor in the Biology Department as well as an Associate Professor of the Carolina Center for Genome Sciences (CCGS).
+Dr. Corbin Jones is a Professor in the Biology Department as well as a Professor of the Carolina Center for Genome Sciences (CCGS).
 The goal of his research is to identify, clone, and characterize the evolution of genes underlying natural adaptations in order to determine the types of genes involved, how many, and what types of genetic changes occurred, and the evolutionary history of these changes.
 His lab aims to develop new methods relevant to the study of evolutionary genomics including theoretical, bioinformatic and statistical approaches.